madnesspie/django-obm/README.md

 ```
 This method or command one fetch receive transactions from each node object and write them into database.
 Each trasaction will get status `tx.is_confirmed == True` if conformations number of transaction greater than `tx.node.currency.min_conformations`, in our case it's 2.

-You can use any job scheduler or queue that will check your nodes as often as you want.
+You can use any job scheduler or queue (celery, crontab, etc.) that will check your nodes as often as you want.

+### Celerey example

 ## Future features
 - connectors for: ETH, ETC, DASH, BCHABC, BCHSV, LTC and so on
 - `cryptocurrency.blockchain` app that help in implementation multi cryptocurrency wallet